-Cynthia has recently completed a Racial Equity Workshop with local activists, Organizing Against Racism.
+Cynthia completed a Racial Equity Workshop with local activists, Organizing Against Racism.
 OAR teaches participants how to deconstruct historical, cultural and institutional racism and build something new and revolutionary in its place.
 As they offer workshops throughout the Triangle, Cynthia enthusiastically recommends this workshop for any and all people interested in dismantling racism.
-Learn more at oarnc.org.

-Prior to this, Cynthia has also regularly participated in Ruth King’s Mindful of Race workshops.
+Cynthia also regularly participates in Ruth King’s Mindful of Race workshops.
 Learn more at ruthking.net.

 Staff: Professional Development

 here.
-Anti Bias Education The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and will lead a school-wide professional development series on the text in 2017-18.
+Anti Bias Education The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and led a school-wide professional development series on the text in 2017-18.
 Learn more about this book